mzulqa1/mzulqa1.github.io/README.md

 ---

-## Reuse and Attribution
+## License and Reuse

-The **website code and layout** may be used as a starting point for building your own portfolio, subject to the license included with this repository.
+The **HTML and CSS code used to build this website** may be used, copied, modified, and redistributed under the **MIT License** included with this repository.

-Please note that the repository also contains personal and scholarly material that is **not intended to be treated as reusable template content**, including:
+You are welcome to use the website structure and styling as a starting point for your own portfolio.

+### Personal and Research Content

+The MIT License applies to the website code and **does not grant reuse rights to personal, scholarly, project-specific, or third-party content contained in the repository**.

+Unless separately licensed or otherwise permitted, this includes:

 - Personal photographs
 - Résumé/CV content
 - Biographical and professional information
 - Research figures and publication graphics
-- Publication content
+- Published or unpublished research content
 - Project-specific technical material
+- Logos, trademarks, or third-party graphics
-- Third-party or copyrighted material
+- Other copyrighted third-party material

-If you reuse the website structure, please replace these materials with your own content and observe the applicable copyright and licensing requirements for any third-party material.
+If you use this repository as a template, please replace these materials with your own content and observe the applicable copyright and licensing requirements for any third-party materials.

+See the [`LICENSE`](LICENSE) file for the software license terms.

 ---